 It's not a time for staring out the window, catching up on your Facebook friends, or buying things on eBay.

 If you just quickly scan the essay and write "This is nice.
-I like it." you have't done any good for the author of the paper—and if that's all the advice you get for making your own paper better, the whole day was wasted.
+I like it." you have't done any good for the author of the paper.
+(Ask yourself just how helpful "This is nice—I like it" would be to you if that's the advice you got on your paper.)
+If that's all that gets written, the whole day was wasted.
 Read with some attention.
 Answer the questions on the sheet with some care and thoughtfulness.
 Who knows?
 You might actually learn something from this process!

 The views and opinions expressed in this page are strictly those of the page author.